my-devices/meta-reflector-customized-docker/README.md

   - [`branding/bundle`](reflector/branding/bundle): directory containing the
     bundle resources (properties, stylesheet, images, ...).
   - [`branding/bundle/bundle.properties`](reflector/branding/bundle/bundle.properties):
-    configuration properties, as well as text for the user interface
+    configuration properties, as well as text for the user interface.
+This can be changed as desired.
   - [`branding/bundle/css/customstyles.css`](reflector/branding/bundle/css/customstyles.css):
-    custom stylesheet for web user interface
+    custom stylesheet for web user interface.
+This can be changed as desired.
   - [`branding/bundle/images/custom-logo.png`](reflector/branding/bundle/images/custom-logo.png):
-    custom logo (references from `customstyles.css`)
+    custom logo (references from `customstyles.css`).
+This can be replaced with your own logo.

 In addition, two commands have been added to the [`Dockerfile`](reflector/Dockerfile):